AAlab1819/ProjectTeam01-B/README.md

     - 'char=5' --> ((?)) --> odd chars --> not fulfilled
     Therefore, there are 2 fulfilled condition for condition number 1, which are when |s| is even.
 2. Check one index with other index from left to right (encounter '(' and '?')
+    * notes : we use 2d array because we want to check one index with another index, which will explained below*

          for(int i = 0;i < len;i++)  // check one index
          {
           int cur = 0;